-With so many blog hosting sites out there, it’s no more a question of, “what is the best blogging platform available?”
+With so many popular blog sites out there, it’s no more a question of, “what is the best blogging platform available?”

 That question has since matured into, “what blogging platform is flexible enough to grow and adapt to my needs if I want a different functionality added to my blog later in the future?”

 If I want to add a membership site to my blog later, will it be possible?

 Will the blog’s framework break down completely assuming I included an e-commerce section on my website?